idaholab/MontePy/doc/source/starting.rst

     134                     "There was a numbering conflict when attempting to add "
-NumberConflictError: There was a numbering conflict when attempting to add CELL: 2 None to <class 'mcnpy.cells.Cells'>.
+NumberConflictError: There was a numbering conflict when attempting to add CELL: 2 None to <class 'montepy.cells.Cells'>.
 Conflict was with CELL: 2 None
 SURFACE: 4, CZ
 SURFACE: 5, PZ